sedol1339/files/abstracts.md

 Choe, Y. J., Ham, J., & Park, K. (2020).
 An Empirical Study of Invariant Risk Minimization. arXiv, 2004.05007.
 Retrieved from https://arxiv.org/abs/2004.05007v2

+Domingos, P. (2020).
+Every Model Learned by Gradient Descent Is Approximately a Kernel Machine. arXiv, 2012.00152.
+Retrieved from https://arxiv.org/abs/2012.00152v1

 Faghri, F., Duvenaud, D., Fleet, D. J., & Ba, J. (2020).
 A Study of Gradient Variance in Deep Learning. arXiv, 2007.04532.
 Retrieved from https://arxiv.org/abs/2007.04532v1

+Fang, C., Lee, J. D., Yang, P., & Zhang, T. (2020).
+Modeling from Features: a Mean-field Framework for Over-parameterized Deep Neural Networks. arXiv, 2007.01452.
+Retrieved from https://arxiv.org/abs/2007.01452v1

+    - A new framework to analyze neural network training
+    - We capture the evolution of an over-parameterized DNN trained by Gradient Descent
+    - Global convergence proof for over-parameterized DNN in the mean-field regime

+Hu, W., Xiao, L., & Pennington, J. (2020).
+Provable Benefit of Orthogonal Initialization in Optimizing Deep Linear Networks. arXiv, 2001.05992.
+Retrieved from https://arxiv.org/abs/2001.05992v1

+    - Proof that orthogonal initialization speeds up convergence
+    - With it, the width for efficient convergence is independent of the depth (without it does not)
+    - Is related to the principle of dynamical isometry (https://arxiv.org/abs/1312.6120)

 Huang, K., Wang, Y., Tao, M., & Zhao, T. (2020).
 Why Do Deep Residual Networks Generalize Better than Deep Feedforward Networks? -- A Neural Tangent Kernel Perspective. arXiv, 2002.06262.
 Retrieved from https://arxiv.org/abs/2002.06262v2

+Kidger, P., Morrill, J., Foster, J., & Lyons, T. (2020).
+Neural Controlled Differential Equations for Irregular Time Series. arXiv, 2005.08926.
+Retrieved from https://arxiv.org/abs/2005.08926v2

+    - Problem in neural ODEs: no mechanism for adjusting the trajectory based on subsequent observations
+    - We demonstrate how this may be resolved through the mathematics of controlled differential equations
+    - This is applicable to the partially observed irregularly-sampled multivariate time series
+    - SOTA performance against similar (ODE or RNN based) models in empirical studies on a range of datasets
+    - Theoretical results demonstrating universal approximation

 Lengerich, B., Xing, E. P., & Caruana, R. (2020).
 Dropout as a Regularizer of Interaction Effects. arXiv, 2007.00823.
 Retrieved from https://arxiv.org/abs/2007.00823v2

+Millidge, B., Tschantz, A., Seth, A. K., & Buckley, C. L. (2020).
+On the Relationship Between Active Inference and Control as Inference. arXiv, 2006.12964.
+Retrieved from https://arxiv.org/abs/2006.12964v3

+Millidge, B., Tschantz, A., & Buckley, C. L. (2020).
+Whence the Expected Free Energy? arXiv, 2004.08128.
+Retrieved from https://arxiv.org/abs/2004.08128v5

+Millidge, B., Tschantz, A., & Buckley, C. L. (2020).
+Predictive Coding Approximates Backprop along Arbitrary Computation Graphs. arXiv, 2006.04182.
+Retrieved from https://arxiv.org/abs/2006.04182v5

+Timothy P. Lillicrap, #., Adam Santoro, #., Marris, L., Akerman, C. J., & Hinton, G. (2020).
+Backpropagation and the brain.
+Nat.
+Rev. Neurosci., 32303713.
+Retrieved from https://pubmed.ncbi.nlm.nih.gov/32303713

+Lu, Y., Ma, C., Lu, Y., Lu, J., & Ying, L. (2020).
+A Mean-field Analysis of Deep ResNet and Beyond: Towards Provable Optimization Via Overparameterization From Depth. arXiv, 2003.05508.
+Retrieved from https://arxiv.org/abs/2003.05508v2

+    - Question: why do ResNets achieve zero training loss, while optimization landscape is highly non-convex?
+    - We propose a new continuum limit of deep ResNets with a good landscape where every local minimizer is global
+    - We apply existing mean-field analyses of two-layer networks to deep networks
+    - We propose several novel training schemes which result in strong empirical performance

 Melkman, A. A., Guo, S., Ching, W.-K., Liu, P., & Akutsu, T. (2020).
 On the Compressive Power of Boolean Threshold Autoencoders. arXiv, 2004.09735.
 Retrieved from https://arxiv.org/abs/2004.09735v1